The AME3 Rules

 - Teams and the Owner collaboratively establish rules for completing Improvements.

-- The System Leads are ensuring that these rules are established, adhered to, and modified as necessary to maintain efficiency and effectiveness.
+- The System Leads ensure that these rules are established, adhered to, and modified as necessary to maintain efficiency and effectiveness.

 Assess